 What’s your favourite quick, real food supper family recipe?

-1. 1 large red onion, ½ bulb garlic, 2 tablespoons of organic turmeric, pinch of cayenne pepper, paprika, cardamom, paprika, Himalayan salt, black pepper.
-Then lightly fried with extra virgin coconut oil for 3 minutes
+- Fry 1 large red onion, ½ bulb garlic, 2 tablespoons of organic turmeric, pinch of cayenne pepper, paprika, cardamom, paprika, Himalayan salt and black pepper with extra virgin coconut oil for 3 minutes.

-5. Add pre-cooked Puy lentils (Merchant Gourmet brand) into the passata sauce mix along with some beans of your choice (butter or kidney beans work well).
-Simmer for 5 mins.
+- Add pre-cooked puy lentils into the passata sauce mix, along with some beans of your choice (butter or kidney beans work well).
+Simmer for 5 minutes.

-6. Add a small chunk of Biona creamed coconut and simmer for 5 mins
+- Add a small chunk of creamed coconut and simmer for 5 minutes.

-7. Lastly, lightly fry or steam green leafy veg in a pan with coconut oil (spinach, Swiss chard or kale)
+- Lightly fry or steam green leafy veg in a pan with coconut oil (spinach, Swiss chard or kale).

 What three key pieces of advice would you give to someone who wants to improve his or her nutrition?

-1. Always have something to eat within an hour of rising – a breakfast shake works well if you have no time or appetite
+1. Always have something to eat within an hour of rising – a breakfast shake like Purition works well if you have no time or appetite.

-3. Increase water intake – it will transform your body
+3. Increase your water intake – it will transform your body!

 Can you give us a taster of your exercise regime and how you make time for it?

 I like to work out 3 times a week.
-When I don’t exercise this much then, I notice the difference hugely, just in productivity alone.
+When I don’t exercise this much, I notice the difference hugely, just in productivity alone.